realbite/vue-compiler/README.md

 this will replace any template strings within an object in your regular javascript assets with a render function.

-NOTE The template must be contained with double quotes !!

 this will NOT compile .vue extension single file components !!

 ### example